PyWoody/CSImage/README.md

 # CSImage
 Duplicate image search in the style of bad CSI'esqu programs.
 Enhance...Enhance.

 Reproduced below are a set of demonstration videos while using the same test data throught.
 If there is a match, the two images will be placed side-by-side with a brief pause.
-If there is no match, the single image will be displayed before quickly moving on to the next iamge in the queue.
+If there is no match, the single image will be displayed before quickly moving on to the next image in the queue.

 ## `wxPython`